knifflig/astro-portfolio/src/pages/about.md

     <img src="/assets/author2.jpg" class="rounded-2xl w-[60vw]">
   </div>
   <div class="container mx-auto sm:place-self-center">
     <p>I’m a political scientist by training.
-As a keen observer of socio-political trends, I have a passion for bridging the gap between analytical methods and human behavior.
+As a keen observer of social, I have a passion for bridging the gap between analytical methods and human behavior.
 I’m primarily familiar with R and Python, but have also done numerous smaller projects in other languages and am always interested in learning new ones.</p>
   </div>
 </div>

-## Skills
+## Phrases you might hear

-Using advanced techniques such as content analysis, I enjoy exploring dimensions of social stratification to inform policy development and communication strategies.
-I specialize in causal inference, delving deep into the "why" behind observable social and political phenomena.
-I am also committed to well done data vizualisation and development of tools and applications that make statistical analysis accessible, providing intuitive interfaces for complex computations.
+- **"Who does what and why"** | Using advanced techniques such as content analysis, I enjoy making evidence-based decisions when solving problems.
+I particularly enjoy econometric methods such as causal inference, which explores the 'why' behind observable phenomena.

+- **"Ink per information"** | I am passionate about well-designed data visualisation and the development of tools and applications that make statistical analysis accessible by providing intuitive interfaces to complex computations.

+- **"Stay lean"** | My approach to problems tends to be inherently structured; you'll often find me sketching out mind maps or workflow diagrams to visualise the challenge at hand.
+This helps me find lean processes no matter what the problem on the stack, and I really enjoy finding smart alternatives to cumbersome approaches.

+- **"Sharing is caring"** | I'm at my best when I'm working with people who share their knowledge.
+People who, like me, are always curious to explore new frontiers.
+In our fast-paced digital age, the ability to collaborate in real time is a boon.
+Working not only in shared documents but also in digital workspaces (Github + Scrum ❤️) is definitely a green flag.

+## Tech Stack

 I mainly worked with [#R](/tags/r "R") and [#python](/tags/python "Python") for machine learning, but also have done some web development with [#alpine](/tags/alpine "alpine") / [#react](/tags/react "react") components with [#tailwindcss](/tags/tailwindcss "tailwindcss") in [#javascript](/tags/javascript "javascript") / [#typescript](/tags/typescript "typescript").
 For larger data storage i usually use [#mysql](/tags/mysql "mysql").